mpettersson/InterviewReview/InterviewReview.md

 - Implementation Variations:
     * Trie or Prefix Tree - An N-ary reTRIEval tree, where characters are stored at each node.
     * Binary Trees - A tree in which each node has a MAX of 2 children.
-    * Binary Search Trees - A binary tree (typically without duplicates) with the ordering property: all left descendants >= n < all right descendants.
+    * Binary Search Trees - A binary tree (typically without duplicates) with the ordering property:
+                            For each node n, all left descendants >= n < all right descendants.
     * AVL/Red-Black Tree - Self balancing binary search tree.
-    * Complete Binary Tree - A binary tree in which every level of the tree is fully filled, except (optionally) the last level.
+    * Complete Binary Tree - A bin tree in which every level is fully filled, except (optionally) the last level.
     * Max/Min Heap - A complete binary tree where every node is greater/smaller than its children.
         - Insert a new node in the last level, then "fix" or bubbled it to the correct place (to maintain order).
-        - ExtractMax/Min a max/min node, then replace it with the last node (last level), then bubble it to the correct place.
+        - ExtractMax/Min a max/min node, then replace it with the last node (last level), then bubble it to correct place.
 - Node Class:
     * name - Name, or value, of the node in the tree.
     * children[] - (if not binary tree) - The list/array of children nodes of current node.